Skip to main content

 }

-Additionally, ensure that the DI setup is done in the AppInitializer within the presentationModule, for example, by including viewModelOf(::NewUiStateHolder) to handle dependencies correctly for the UiStateHolder.
+Ensure that the DI setup is done in AppInitializer within the presentationModule, for example, by adding viewModelOf(::NewUiStateHolder) to handle dependencies for the new UiStateHolder.